Xunnamius/black-flag/packages/extensions/README.md

 > [!IMPORTANT]
 >
-> BFE's `implies` replaces vanilla yargs's `implies` in a breaking way.
+> BFE's `implies` replaces vanilla Yargs's `implies` in a breaking way.
 The two
 > implementations are nothing alike.
-If you're looking for vanilla yargs's
+If you're looking for vanilla Yargs's
 > functionality, see [`requires`][14].

 `implies` will set a default value for the specified arguments conditioned on